Angelina Ballerina (TV series): Specials (2002–06)

+Miss Lilly has a wonderful surprise to take Angelina and her class to (fictional) Dacovia for Ivor Operatski's Ice Fairy Princess performance.
+On the five-day journey on board the Royal Stilton, Angelina sympathises for Miss Lilly's nephew Yuri being pushed around by the captain and in his love for the captain's daughter.
+Angelina carries out a plan to resolve this, but only gets Yuri into trouble.
+When a storm comes, the ship gets wedged between two very big icebergs.
+To make matters worse, the Pinkpaw twins have broken the radio.
+The dance performance takes place on the ship instead, but Angelina eventually gets an idea that enables the ship to get back on course and gets Yuri a well-deserved appreciation from the captain.
+They arrive at Dacovia in time for Ivor Operatski's Ice Fairy Princess performance.

 Development

 The earliest known instance of when the show was in development, occurred in August 1998.

 Broadcast

 In the United States, the show was presented by Connecticut Public Television and distributed nationally by PBS Kids from 2002 to 2003; reruns continued on select stations through 2009, as well as on PBS Kids Sprout.

 Reception

-At Indie Awards in 2004, the first episode in season 2 "The Proposal" was named the winner of Best Animation category.
+At Indie Awards in 2004, the first episode in series 2 "The Proposal" was named the winner of Best Animation category.

 Other media

 Merchandise

 Plush doll sets by American Girl were released and produced around the early 2000s in tandem with books by author Katharine Holabird and illustrator Helen Craig.

 Revivals

 SD Entertainment and HIT Entertainment produced a new CGI series called Angelina Ballerina: The Next Steps which ran from 5 September 2009 to 13 November 2010.
 The series is about Angelina going to a performing arts school.
 The series was criticized by fans of the original for the redesign or removal of several characters including the setting and format, among other things.

 In October 2015, during the MIPCOM, Mattel, and 9 Story Media Group announced a long-term business alliance for a second revival of Angelina Ballerina, intended to air in 2017 alongside a revival of fellow HIT Entertainment program Barney & Friends.
 However, neither came to fruition.